hastyy/Mercedes-Benz.io-Frontend-Developer-Challenge-for-SINFO-Solution/README.md

-# MB.io - SINFO Frontend Challenge
+# MB.io - SINFO Frontend Challenge - Solution by João Dias

 We, at **Mercedes-Benz.io**, build products for our customers.